Owe Taxes? Can't Pay Your Tax Debt?

 Do you have financial difficulties during these tough economic times?
 If so, then the last thing you need is to add the IRS to your list of headaches.

-If you have a balance due on your tax return, you may want to consider getting the money through other means.
-But be careful: This is only a good idea if any interest you end up paying is less than the interest and penalties the IRS will charge you.
+Yes, there are options to get money through other means so you can pay any taxes owed.
+However, this is only a good idea if any interest you end up paying is less than the interest and penalties the IRS will charge you.

 - Liquidate savings accounts, stocks, bonds, etc.